The Culture of the Single Millennial

-There are exceptions to the trends discussed here, but they support our thesis, because the Millennials who did marry early were often religious or from immigrant backgrounds, meaning they grew up with a different culture or set of expectations from the mainstream.
+There are exceptions to the trends discussed here, but they support our thesis, because the Millennials who did marry early were often religious or from immigrant backgrounds, meaning they grew up with a different culture or expectations from the mainstream.
 These trends were also more pronounced in large cosmopolitan cities like New York City or Los Angeles, than in smaller towns and rural areas.
 There are apartment buildings in big cities filled with Millennials who are attractive and accomplished, but live alone with their dogs or cats.

-The Millennials who were plugged into the mainstream culture yet still married early were often people who managed to easily satisfy their expectations early before settling down.
+The Millennials who were plugged into the mainstream culture yet still married early were often very fortunate people who managed to easily satisfy their expectations early before settling down.
 Most others needed extra time to go down their checklist of expected activities and partners before feeling ready to marry.
-Don’t underestimate the power of anxiety stemming from a fear of missing out.
+Don’t underestimate the power of anxiety from a fear of missing out.
 Some people became addicted to casual dating and never even desired to get married.

 Of course, we concede that the economic and education points raised in the beginning of this article play a role, but we wanted to highlight the overlooked importance of the Casual Sex Industrial Complex.

 So why do Millennials get married less and later?
-Millennials experienced a perfect storm of stagnant wages, soaring housing prices, less religion, less shame, rising education costs, beginning their careers at a later age, technologies that made them more introverted, a culture of self-indulgence, raised expectations in a future partner, the 2008 Recession, the COVID-19 pandemic, and most importantly, growing up with the culture propagated by the Casual Sex Industrial Complex.
+Millennials experienced a perfect storm of stagnant wages, soaring housing prices, less religion, less shame, rising education costs, beginning their careers at a later age, technologies that made them more introverted, a culture of self-indulgence, raised expectations in a future partner, the Great Recession, the COVID-19 pandemic, and most importantly, growing up with the culture propagated by the Casual Sex Industrial Complex.